fish-shell/fish-shell/doc_src/language.rst

    A number of variable starting with the prefixes ``fish_color`` and ``fish_pager_color``.
 See :ref:`Variables for changing highlighting colors <variables-color>` for more information.

+.. envvar:: fish_term24bit

+   If this is set to 1, fish will assume the terminal understands 24-bit RGB color sequences, and won't translate them to the 256 or 16 color palette.
+   This is often detected automatically.

+.. envvar:: fish_term256

+   If this is set to 1, fish will assume the terminal understands 256 colors, and won't translate matching colors down to the 16 color palette.
+   This is usually autodetected.

 .. envvar:: fish_ambiguous_width

    controls the computed width of ambiguous-width characters.
 This should be set to 1 if your terminal renders these characters as single-width (typical), or 2 if double-width.